snakemake/snakemake/docs/tutorial/basics.rst

 Here, we need the value of the wildcard ``sample``.
 Snakemake allows to access wildcards in the shell command via the ``wildcards`` object that has an attribute with the value for each wildcard.

-.. sidebar:: Note

-  It is best practice to have subsequent steps of a workflow in separate, unique, output folders.
-This keeps the working directory structured.
-Further, such unique prefixes allow Snakemake to quickly discard most rules in its search for rules that can provide the requested input.
-This accelerates the resolution of the rule dependencies in a workflow.

 When issuing

 .. code:: console